WaiveCar/Waivecar/src/views/site/faq.md

 ### How long do I have to get to a WaiveCar?

 You have 15 minutes to get to a WaiveCar before the reservation times out.
 You may purchase an additional 10 minutes for a $1 fee and $.30/min thereafter until you get to the vehicle.
-If you are 55 or over, you automatically get WaiveAid.
-WaiveAid allows you 25 minutes to get to your WaiveCar, for free, every time.
-You can still purchase an additional 10 minutes more for $1, totaling 35 minutes.
-If you are under 55 and need assistance, such as having a child in stroller or a handicap placard, please contact us

 Once you get there, please make sure you drive the WaiveCar!
 We may have to forfeit your booking if the WaiveCar isn't being used.
 But don't worry, we send out a message beforehand and you'll have plenty of time to contact us if we've made a mistake.

+<aside>Members 55+ automatically get an extra 10 free minutes (25 minutes total) to get to their WaiveCar.
+This program is available for anyone who needs assistance.
+Read more info at our blog.</aside>

 ### Can I reserve a car in advance?
 Yes!
-We have a program where you can hold a car overnight for a special flat rate until 10AM of $14.99.
+We have a program where you can hold a car overnight for a special flat rate until 10AM of $14.99 (info on the medium blog).
 Book a high charged car after 10PM and you will be offered a program we call WaiveRush.
 Hourly charges won't begin until 10AM.

 ### Can I book multiple cars a day?
 Yep!
 And even better, you will get the free 2 hours for EVERY ride!